amirgroup-codes/InteractionRecovery/README.md

 This repository contains code for the paper:

-*"On Recovering Higher-order Interactions from Protein Language Models", Darin Tsui, Amirali Aghazadeh*
+*"On Recovering Higher-order Interactions from Protein Language Models"*, Darin Tsui, Amirali Aghazadeh

 ## Description of folders